maiquelcraash/shards-vue3/README.md

 </p>

 <p align="center">
-Shards Vue is a free, beautiful and modern Vue.js UI kit <br /> based on <a href="https://github.com/designrevision/shards-ui">Shards</a>.
+Shards Vue 3 is a free, beautiful and modern Vue 3 UI kit <br /> based on <a href="https://github.com/designrevision/shards-ui">Shards</a>.
 </p>

 <br />